pasqualinodipilla/viralblock-clinical-trial/README.md

 - Outcome: RECOVERED, RECOVERING, NO RECOVERED

 This data can be used to simulate SDTM AE domain and for downstream statistical summaries.

+---

+### Simulation scripts

+The scripts used to generate the simulated datasets above are located in '1_raw_data/simulation_code/':
+- 'simulate_patients.R'
+- 'simulate_vitals.R'
+- 'simulate_ae.R'

 ## Adverse Event Descriptive Analysis